jonathan-g/rhoedown/README.md

 enables creating and calling custom renderers using the `renderMarkdown` function.

 To learn more about markdown syntax see: <http://en.wikipedia.org/wiki/Markdown>

+This package is adapted from the [markdown](https://github.com/rstudio/markdown) package written by JJ Allaire and others at RStudio.

 License
 -----------------------------------------------------------------------------